briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 TODO - definition of cooperation
 TODO - negative aspects of density.

 We are extremely grateful to the reviewer for drawing our attention to the lack of justification or clarification of the 90% death rate used in the original manuscript.
 Our primary motivation for selecting this rate was to maintain consistency with and allow comparison to the model and results presented in the Hammarlund et al. work (and ongoing microbial experiments).
-To address this, we have performed further simulations in which a wide range of dilution factors were used.
+To address the reviewer's concern, we have performed further simulations in which a wide range of dilution factors were used.
 Our results, shown below, have been added to the manuscript.
-While a 90% dilution may be a more severe bottleneck than some natural populations, it is not necessarily so for others.
+While a 90% dilution may be excessive for some natural populations, it is not necessarily so for others.
 For example, 95-99% of the *Vibrio harveyi* residing in the bobtail squid's light organ are expelled daily (Lee and Ruby, 1994).

 ![**Effect of Subpopulation Dilution**](../figures/FigureS2-small.png)